 Welcome to Featherfield Farm Vegetable Gardening Courses

-During the two days you will learn first hand... * How to layout your vegetable garden to its best advantage. * How you can build your own raised vegetable beds at home. * How to improve your soil health. * Klaus will show you how to build, operate and manage the perfect compost unit. * Check out the perfect soft fruit set-up, and how to keep the birds out, safely. * How to encourage beneficial insects as the best pest control in the world, so you won’t need chemicals in your garden. * Which vegetables to grow, when to plant them, and your own crop rotation system. * The “jam jar soil test” this is an ingenious method to show soil type and then how to manage them. * The glass fronted worm observation box, clearly showing the incredible power of worms and their essential role in keeping your soil healthy. * Flooding and soil compaction – simple methods to keep your soil in perfect condition, readily adjusting to our changing climate. * Seed sowing pods, with all the vegetables you wish to grow this year. * The practical demonstration of making a hugel bed and a lazy bed.
+On the day you will learn first hand... * How to layout your vegetable garden to its best advantage. * How you can build a no dig vegetable garden. * How to improve your soil health. * Colman will show you how to build, operate and manage the perfect compost unit. * Check out the perfect soft fruit set-up, and how to keep the birds out, safely. * How to encourage beneficial insects as the best pest control in the world, so you won’t need chemicals in your garden. * Which vegetables to grow, when to plant them, and your own crop rotation system. * The “jam jar soil test” this is an ingenious method to indicate your soil type. * Seed sowing pods, with all the vegetables you wish to grow this year.

-We start at 9:30am with tea/coffee and a friendly meet-up and introduction to Klaus.
-Workshop starts each day at 10am sharp.
+We start at 9:30am with tea/coffee and a friendly meet-up and introduction to Colman.
 We break at 11:30am for tea/coffee.
-At 1:30pm we have a light lunch of soups & home made breads.
-Klaus will finish at 4:30pm with tea/coffee and any additional questions from that days activities.
-To ensure you get the very best value from your Featherfield Farm experience with Klaus, please bring... * A soil sample and a sod sample from your vegetable plot or garden (about 1 kilo in weight) so Klaus can help you assess what is needed for your garden. * A drawing of your garden with dimensions (pace it out if you don’t have a long enough tape).
+We do not provide lunch so please bring your own.
+We have fridge/microwave/canteen.
+Colman will finish at 5pm with tea/coffee and any additional questions from that days activities.
+To ensure you get the very best value from your Featherfield Farm experience with Colman, please bring... * A soil sample and a sod sample from your vegetable plot or garden (about 1 kilo in weight) so Colman can help you assess what is needed for your garden. * A drawing of your garden with dimensions (pace it out if you don’t have a long enough tape).
 Please note north, south, east, west perspectives and highlight any trees or features that need to be considered in the gardens layout (phone pictures would help).
 If you have an established vegetable garden please bring an outline of last years crops and locations, and any issues you experienced. * Jam jar with lid * Wellington/water proof boots, * Note book, warm jacket.